markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

 ```
 As it's mentioned earlier every test has three default stages, in our cases: GivenBook, WhenOrder, ThenLibrary.
 But in many cases, these three stages are not enough for write all scenarios.
 Because of that JGiven provide
-as ``@ScenarioStage``, which works similar like Spring ``@Autowire`` or ``@Inject``, and set stage property.
+us ``@ScenarioStage``, which works similar like Spring ``@Autowire`` or ``@Inject``, and set stage property.
 In our case
 we suppose that we have implemented GivenCustomer already.
 JGiven will set that property, and we can use it in test.
 In test method, we are calling first methods of given stages in order to crate initial conditions, then we call methods
 of when stages and last methods of then stage.
 If you take a look to code of test method, code is very similar to
-AC from story and it's easy to read and detect why test fails if it fails.
+AC from the story and it's easy to read and detect why test fails if it fails.
 It's worth to mention that we can have
-more than one when, and more than one then stage.
+more than one when/then stage.
 Let's imagine that in our case we want to check that an email
 notification has been sent to customer, we would introduce i.e. ThanEmail stage.

 Also in the example we use custom ``@Story`` that extends ``@IsTag`` annotation, it allow us to do easy